samclane/samclane.github.io/_posts/2019-5-23-Processing-Live-Wallpaper.md

 }
 ```

-One can convert from grid to pixel coordinates by multiplying by `CELL_SIZE`, and pixel to grid by dividing.
+One can convert from grid to pixel coordinates by multiplying by `CELL_SIZE`, and vice-versa.
 Having a helper function makes the code a lot cleaner.

 ```java
 void setCell(int x, int y) {